 As of now, Mike lives in British Columbia and travels across to Manitoba for employer based special projects with MHC.
 He plays a crucial role at MHC, providing industry with services regarding return-to-work and injury prevention.
 His duties include:

-CALLING ALL OT's – our MAC workshop is coming Toronto on November 2/3, 2018 – Learn more about MAC Workshops!
+CALLING ALL OT's – our MAC workshop is coming to Vancouver on November 22/23, 2019 – Learn more about MAC Workshops!